vickytilotia/flask_ToDo_app/README.md

 # Flask ToDo App

-This is a Flask ToDo app that was later deployed on Heroku.
+This Flask ToDo app  has essential task management functionalities, allowing users to create, read, update, and delete tasks.
+It utilizes SQLAlchemy and Flask for smooth database interactions and is later deployed on a cloud service.

 ## Use ToDo App